aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-xlam/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting ODT to XLAM is a common requirement for Python developers.
+ODT is a file format used by OpenOffice and LibreOffice applications, while XLAM is a Microsoft Excel macro-enabled add-in file format.
+Converting ODT to XLAM allows users to access the content of the ODT file in Microsoft Excel, which is a widely used spreadsheet application.

-For a Python developer, who is trying to add a ODT to XLAM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>How Aspose.Total Helps for ODT to XLAM Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive suite of APIs that can help developers automate the conversion process from ODT to XLAM.
+It is a full package of various APIs dealing with different file formats.
+The conversion process is mainly in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert ODT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly, Aspose.Words for Python via .NET API is used to convert the ODT file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API also allows developers to set various options while saving the HTML file into the Excel format.

+Aspose.Total for Python via .NET API is a reliable and efficient solution for Python developers who are looking to add ODT to XLAM conversion feature within their applications.
+It is a comprehensive package of APIs that can help developers automate the conversion process with ease.

 {{% /blocks/products/pf/feature-page-summary %}}